 Certificate Import Wizard

+Password

-Password To maintain security, the private key was s protected with a password.
+To maintain security, the private key was ; protected with a password.

 Type the password for the private key.

 Password:

-1

-private key is used by an application on.
-You will be prompted every time the on if you enable this option. will allow you to back up or transport your
+Enable strong private key protection private key is used by an application on.
+You will be prompted every time the on if you enable this option.

+Mark this key as exportable.
+This w keys at a later time. vill allow you to back up or transport your

-Include all extended properties.
+Indude all extended properties.

 Learn more about protecting private keys

 < Back Next > Cancel